 What is the course about?

-During the course we will look at a wide range of images, time periods and cultures to explore broad questions like how an artwork is made, what is depicted and why and who gets to say what it means?
+We will look at a wide range of images, time periods and cultures to explore broad questions like: How is an artwork is made?
+What is depicted and why?
+And, who gets to say what it means?
 The overall goal is to build visual and cultural literacy that can be applied in a variety of art contexts, from the gallery and the museum to the catalogue and the computer screen.

 Please note: The course is not an historical survey of periods and styles.
-The course covers a wide range of art historical ideas, concepts and critical frameworks.
-There will be time for you to bring up points of interest that you wish to address.
+The course covers a wide range of art historical ideas, concepts and critical frameworks without chronology.

 What will we cover?

 • What is art history?
-A brief history of its origins and terminology
+An introduction to its central methods

 • Art criticism, language and reading an artwork